danintel/sawtooth-faq/settings.rst

-    For details on this and other PBFT settings, see https://github.com/hyperledger/sawtooth-pbft/blob/master/src/config.rs sawtooth.consensus.pbft.block_duration
+    For details on this and other PBFT settings, see https://github.com/hyperledger/sawtooth-pbft/blob/master/src/config.rs sawtooth.consensus.pbft.block_publishing_delay
     How often to try to publish a block.
-Optional, default 200 ms. sawtooth.consensus.pbft.exponential_retry_base
+Optional, default 1000 ms. sawtooth.consensus.pbft.idle_timeout
-    Base time to use for retrying with exponential backoff Optional, default 100 ms sawtooth.consensus.pbft.exponential_retry_max
-    Maximum time for retrying with exponential backoff.
-    Optional, default 60s
-sawtooth.consensus.pbft.idle_timeout
     How long to wait for the next (BlockNew + PrePrepare) before determining primary is faulty.
-Must be longer than block_duration.
+Must be longer than block_publishing_delay.
-    Optional, default 30s
+    Optional, default 30000 ms
 sawtooth.consensus.pbft.commit_timeout
     How long to wait (after Pre-Preparing) for the node to commit the block before starting a view change
-    Optional, default 30s
+    Optional, default 10000 ms
 sawtooth.consensus.pbft.view_change_duration
-    If a node on view v starts a change to view (v + n), the timeout before starting a new change to view (v + n + 1) will be (n * view_change_duration) Optional, default 5s sawtooth.consensus.pbft.forced_view_change_period
+    How long to wait for a valid ``NewView`` message before starting the next view change.
+If a node on view v starts a change to view (v + n), the timeout before starting a new change to view (v + n + 1) will be (n * view_change_duration)
+    Optional, default 5000 ms
+sawtooth.consensus.pbft.forced_view_change_interval
-    How many blocks to commit before forcing a view change for fairness Optional, default 30 blocks sawtooth.consensus.pbft.message_timeout
+    How many blocks to commit before forcing a view change for fairness Optional, default 100 blocks
-    How long to wait for updates from the Consensus API.
-    Optional, default 10 ms.
-sawtooth.consensus.pbft.max_log_size
-    How large the PBFT message log is allowed to get.
-    Optional, default 1000 messages

 sawtooth.consensus.raft.election_tick
     RAFT consensus election tick, in seconds.
 E.g., 1500